-- taxi driver
+- 🕨 taxi driver

 - orienteerer

 - epidemiologist

 - "All models are wrong.
 Some are useful."
 George E.P.
-Box - Science often speaks of models - Model: a representation of a process or a system - Important features are a part of it (often emphasized) - Other features are not included - Historically mechanical models important - Nowadays: Theoretical or mathematical models are much more important.
+Box - Science often speaks about models - Model: a representation of a process or a system - Important features are a part of it (often emphasized) - Other features are not included - Historically: mechanical models were important - Nowadays: Theoretical or mathematical models are much more important.